alxers/book_of_proof/11_chapter.md

 .6.
 Consider the relation R = { (x,x) : x in Z } on Z. Is this R reflexive?
 Symmetric?
 Transitive?
 If a property does not hold, say why.
 What familiar relation is this?
 1)

+.7.
+There are 16 possible different relations R on the set A = { a, b }.
+Describe all ofthem.
+(A picture for each one will suffice, but don’t forget to label the nodes.)
+Which ones are reflexive?
+Symmetric?
+Transitive?